 Is voting a basic human right, or is it as much a privilege as having quiet neighbors and being allowed to drive?
-The world is divided over this issue, with some countries permanently disenfranchising criminals (i.e., removing their right to vote) and others permitting felons to vote even while they’re in prison.
-As the number of Americans who can’t vote due to felony convictions.
+The world is divided over this issue, with some countries permanently disenfranchising convicted criminals (i.e., removing their right to vote) and others permitting felons to vote even while they’re in prison.
+An estimated 4.6 million Americans can’t vote due to felony convictions.
 This number has decreased in recent years due to states working to curtail this practice and an overall decline in state prison populations.
 However, the question of whether curbing criminals’ voting rights is justified.
 Though controversial, this is a conversation that needs to be addressed, especially given that some states have recently been working to pave the way for more ex-felons to regain their right to vote.

 Here are three reasons why convicted criminals should have the right to vote, and three reasons why not.

 Losing the right to vote shouldn’t be a consequence of committing crime.

 Studies have shown that ethnic minorities are more likely to go to jail than members of the majority population; for example, African American males in the U.S. are five times more likely to be incarcerated than white males.
 If the votes of specific racial ethnicities are minimized more than those of the majority, their political interests won’t be represented proportionally.
 Stemming from this, felony disenfranchisement would essentially nullify the US Voting Rights Act that sought to provide meaningful ballot representation for society’s minorities.